The Fred Factor: How Passion in Your Work and Life Can Turn the Ordinary into the Extraordinary

 By: Mark Sanborn

 Mark Sanborn was an unpublished author with an amazing message.
-Kevin Small, RSI’s founder heard Mark speak, and offered to agent his book as a Christian Waterbrook title.
+RSI’s founder heard Mark speak, and offered to agent his book as a Christian Waterbrook title.
 Still realizing that The Fred Factor had massive potential, RSI orchestrated a satellite speaking event which drew 2500 business attendees—and Mark Sanborn was the main keynote.
 Then, Waterbrook’s parent company, Random House was invited by RSI to discuss running a dual imprint of The Fred Factor—specifically for the business market.
 Random House loved the idea.
 Since the agreement, over 500, 000 copies of the business imprint version have sold in comparison to 100,000 copies of the faith imprint.

 RSI knows talent.
 Mark Sanborn had already created a powerful brand for himself in the speaking community, but he needed to be positioned as a thought leader in the business community.
 RSI orchestrated an entire simulcast around Mark with the vision of branding him as the “main event.”